 So you’ve acquired new customers.
 How do you make sure that they continue buying from you?
 McKinsey’s survey found that 40% of customers were willing to change brands during the pandemic and shop around, so having a retention and loyalty strategy is more important than ever.

-Having a loyalty program in place is a great way to keep your customers coming back.
+Having a loyalty program in place is a great way to keep your target audience coming back.
 Make use of loyalty points, as Space NK does below, to give customers that incentive to make more purchases.

-Look Fabulous Forever’s cart abandonment email makes use of personalized discounts, creating that extra incentive to come back and complete a purchase.
-The content is on-brand (“still thinking about it?”) and subtle rather than creepy.
+Look Fabulous Forever’s cart abandonment email makes use of personalized discounts within their marketing efforts, creating that extra incentive to come back and complete a purchase.
+The content is on-brand (“still thinking about it?”) and subtle rather than creepy, adhering to the brand voice originally created on the website.

 Source: Look Fabulous Forever email

 This type of triggered email helps create a sense of community between you and your customers.
 You could use this opportunity to create a guide on how to use certain products, recommend complementary products based on the recent purchase(s), or talk about the care for a specific product purchased.
+You can link to valuable content such as beauty blogs and video content that will help your customer in using your makeup and skincare.
 You could even invite the customer to leave you some feedback, like Soletrader has done below.

 Source: Soletrader email